simplyjackfoster/CS-307-Project/README.md

 ## Key Features

-* Full screen mode
+* Awesome feature
-  - Write distraction free.
+  - Explain feature
-* Cross platform
+* Cool Feature
   - Windows, macOS and Linux ready.

 ## How To Use